The Second Annual Decolonising Research Debate: Decolonisation in Motion

 Lindsay is Reader / Associate Professor of Film Studies at Oxford Brookes University, where she also sits as Chair of the Equality, Diversity and Inclusion Research Network (EDIN).
 Her research looks at the gender and race politics of violence in the popular media, including the crime and action genres.

-Register to attend the event in-person
+Register to attend the event online (Zoom)

 Contact us